-Copyright notice: We provide the PDFs on this page to facilitate the non-commercial exchange of scientific information.
+Copyright notice: Please copy and paste the DOIs or contact us for electronic copies of these publications, which we will provide to facilitate the non-commercial exchange of scientific information.
 The publishers of these articles hold the sole copyright.
-All persons downloading PDFs from this page should use them in manner consistent with the fair use provisions of U.S. copyright law.
-In particular, downloaded PDFs may not be distributed or used for any profit-making enterprise.
+All persons receiving copies of these publications should use them in manner consistent with the fair use provisions of U.S. copyright law.
+In particular, received copies may not be distributed or used for any profit-making enterprise.

-* denotes student first author and Weierich as senior author.
+* Denotes student first author with Weierich as senior author.

 Weierich, M.R., & Barrett, L.F.
 (2010).
 Affect as a source of attention.
 In Balcetis E., & Lassiter, D. (Eds.), Social influences on visual perception (pp. 125-148).
 Psychology Press: New York, NY.

 Wolf, E.J., Miller, M.W., Orazem, R.J., Weierich, M.R., Castillo, D.T., Milford, J., Kaloupek, D.G., & Keane, T.M.
 (2008).
 The MMPI-2 Restructured Clinical Scales in the assessment of posttraumatic stress disorder and comorbid disorders.
 Psychological Assessment, 20, 327-340.
 DOI: 10.1037/a0012948

 Weierich, M.R., Treat, T.A., & Hollingworth, A. (2008).
 Theories and measurement of visual attentional processing in anxiety.
 Cognition and Emotion, 22, 985-1018.
 DOI: https://doi.org/10.1080/02699930701597601